Governance

 - SPs MUST retain a record of all attestations issued

-- SPs MUST retain attestation records for at least the profile-defined retention period
+- SPs MUST retain attestation and receipt records for at least the profile-defined retention period

-- SPs SHOULD publish attestation counts and statistics
+- SPs SHOULD publish attestation and receipt counts and statistics

 SP Misbehavior